I don't need to tell you that these are jittery times.

-As my regular readers know, I spent the winter of 2024 to 2025 in Seville answering questions from anxious friends about how to escape the US and move abroad if necessary.
+I spent last winter in Seville answering questions from anxious friends about how to escape the US and build a new life abroad if necessary.
+(See my Amigos Project for more on that.)

 And who knows?
 Maybe our small acts of kindness will add up to something that changes the course of history.